Skip to main content

 On the third hand, if you planted six Big Boy tomato plants, but planted three in Bed 01 and three in Bed 02, then you would define two Plantings, one for each Bed.

 A final example: you've still got those same silly Big Boy tomato plants, but you planted three on April 10 and three on May 20.
-As you might expect by now, you would define two Plantings, one for each start date.
+As you might expect by now, you would define two Plantings, one for each sow date.

 Create a planting

-To define a Planting, first go to the Garden view of your Home screen, then click on the Details button for the garden, which takes you to the Timeline view of the Garden Details screen.
+To define a Planting, first go to the Garden view of your Home screen, then tap the Details button for the garden, which takes you to the Timeline view of the Garden Details screen.
 For example, here is the Timeline view in the Garden Details screen for an example garden:

-Click the "+ Planting" button to bring up the Create Planting Screen:
+Tap the "+ Planting" button to bring up the Create Planting Screen:

 The Create Planting form does not fit on a single screen.
 Here is the rest of it: